b-basyildiz/Quantum_Hackathon/README.md

 ## Solution: **MILQ Simulator**

-As a solution we create MILQ simulator which is a party affliation congestion game and a really good example of the real world problem solution.
+As a solution we create MILQ simulator which is a party affliation congestion game.

 ### Game Description